 Essential services remain open, and the Weather or Short-Term Closing Policy does not apply to Ohio State Wexner Medical Center employees.
 The hospitals are always open; therefore, Health System employees are considered essential and should contact their human resource department for more information.

-Here are ways to prepare for potential closings and check the status of the university:
+Preparing for potential closings and checking the status of the university:

 - Register for Buckeye Alerts, the university’s emergency notification system.